Come work at Whistler Waldorf School

 - A competitive salary commensurate on relevant education and years of applicable work experience.

-- A comprehensive compensation package including medical/dental benefits, life/disability insurance and pension support based on a full-time equivalency position.
+- A comprehensive compensation package including health benefits, life/disability insurance, pension support and more.

 - Partial tuition remission for those with children who may wish to attend the school.

-- A Waldorf Education teacher and/or assistant background and training.
+- Waldorf Education teacher and/or assistant certificate with background and training.

-- A relevant B.C. teaching certification such as a B.C.
+- B.C.
+Education-related certification, such as: B.C.
 Teaching Certificate with the Teacher Regulation Branch; a B.C.
 ECE Teacher or Asst.
 Certificate; and for TA’s a B.C.
 Special Education Asst.
-Certificate or at the least, the ability to qualify for one.
+Certificate.

-- A relevant teaching certificate which has been obtained outside of B.C.(Canada or International), but may be eligible to transfer or apply for an equivalent B.C.
-Teacher certification(s).
+- OR a relevant teaching certificate which has been obtained outside of B.C.(Canada or International) that may be eligible to transfer or apply for an equivalent B.C.
+Teacher/E.C.E certification(s).